I’m a big fan of handmade gifts! The useful kind, not the tacky hand crocheted sweater or macrame wall hanging kind.

 Dry Shampoo is the bomb!
 It’s not good to wash your hair every day, so stretch out the time between washings with this nontoxic Dry Shampoo to cut the greasiness around your face and scalp.

 This gift requires basic sewing skills, of which I have none.
 Thankfully my friend Angela does, and I was the lucky duck recipient of her handmade Warming Neck Wrap.
 It’s awesome!
+If you don’t sew and don’t know my friend Angela, try looking for neck wraps on etsy.

 In fact, as I type this blog post, it’s kinda chilly in my office and it’s been a slightly harrowing day here at the Yankee Homestead.
 So I microwaved my nifty wrap, added a few drops of Wild Orange oil, then wrapped it around my neck and shoulders.
 Ahhh….